by Rod D. Martin

 Moreover, if we were really that much better and were willing to ask you to trust us with your money so we could prove that to you, the idea that anyone would (a) not have a PayPal account or (b) not use it or (c) not care — especially out in public in the Valley — would have been exactly the equivalent in message and in damage to a bunch of guys working for Steve Jobs going to lunch with their Windows laptops and Android phones.
 Total train wreck.

 So yes, Marcus didn’t handle this well, yes you cannot create good morale through threats, and yes the company should seriously consider whether it has either a product problem or a morale problem or both.
 But I have to confess that if I were David Marcus, my tendency would be to squash this like a big ugly bug.
-I know PayPal’s not a startup anymore, but for my part at least, it remains a place that requires and deserves your passion, and if you don’t have that passion, you should go work somewhere that sucks.
+I know PayPal’s not a startup anymore, but for my part at least, it remains a place that requires and deserves your passion, and if you don’t have that passion, you should go work somewhere you do believe in.

 And that’s pretty much how I feel about everything we do, because that’s the only way you ever do anything truly great.